Fire of Love (album): Reception

 The album is considered groundbreaking in being the first of its kind to combine the hard, stripped-down sound of punk rock with American roots music.
 In turn, this innovation helped to create the punk blues style as well as inspiring countless garage rock musicians.
-Several musicians have cited Fire of Love as an influence.
+Several musicians have cited Fire of Love as an influence, including Jack White, vocalist and guitarist of the White Stripes.

 In a 1982 Trouser Press review, Jim Green argues that the band "have wrought nothing less than a mutation of the blues."
 He says the band "extracts from the blues those elements (anger, frustration, vivid imagery) most resonant with the disaffections of a modern young white [man].
 Songwriter Pierce adds his own cynicism and wildness for a heady and often compelling combination."
 Green concludes, "[t]he Gun Club relies on no strict formulas yet it is undeniably the blues that is being transmuted into a medium for Pierce's dark visions and neuroses."

 The album was also included in the book 1001 Albums You Must Hear Before You Die.